mikependon/RepoDB.NET/codes/batchoperation.md

 <h5 class="center code-title">Batch Operations</h5>

-Improve the CRUD operation performance by using the Batch operations.
+Significantly improve the CRUD operations by utilizing the batch operations.
 [Learn more](/feature/batchoperations)

 ```csharp
 using (var connection = new SqlConnection(connectionString))